 Handling your money

 Your solicitor may ask you to pay some of their fees in advance to cover any expenses they incur during their work for you.
 This money must be held in trust and cannot be paid to anybody for any expenses without your specific permission, which you may provide in your original costs agreement.
 For more information see Trust and controlled money accounts.

 How duties are enforced

-The fiduciary concept in the practise of law is now encapsulated in various pieces of legislation governing the legal profession and in a code of ethics developed by the Law Society of NSW called the Solicitors' Rules.
+The fiduciary concept in the practice of law is now encapsulated in various pieces of legislation governing the legal profession and in a code of ethics called the Conduct Rules.